top of page

 The Appian Way served as the setting for several significant historical events.
 One of them is the crucifixion of Spartacus’ followers after the gladiator rebel’s defeat in his fight for freedom, as a stark display of Roman power.
 Furthermore, according to Christian tradition, the apostle Peter met Jesus here while fleeing Rome during the persecution of Christians under Emperor Nero, asking the famous question “Domine quo vadis?”, meaning “Lord, where are you going?”.
 The phrase itself has since become symbolic of a decisive moment of surrendering to one’s fate, as Peter is said to have turned back to Rome after the encounter and accepted his martyrdom.

-Beyond these narratives, the Appian Way was crucial for trade and military movement, functioning as one of the main arteries of ancient Rome.
+Beyond these narratives, the Appian Way, which originally stretched all the way to Brindisi in southern Italy for roughly 600 km, was a vital route for trade, travel, and military movement in ancient Rome.
 Lined with tombs and monumental structures, it also displayed the wealth and grandeur of the Roman Empire to anyone entering the city.
 In 2024, the Via Appia was officially recognised as a UNESCO World Heritage Site, cementing its status as one of the most significant historical routes in the world.

 Join the mailing list and be the first to discover the following highlights: